 Bullied by a teacher

-It’s normal for your child to complain about their teachers, so don’t panic if your child comes home with a complaint.
+Children will complain about their teachers from time to time.
 Ask more about what’s going on, and why it might be happening.

 - Public humiliation